asvol/jstp/README.md

 # JSTP
-JSon Text Protocol and C code jenerator for small devices

-## How it work
-You create interface description: define paths, arguments types, result types.

-Run generation tool and you have:
-- Simple, small C-code without link to any standard libraries.
+Simple JSON text protocol with code\help\test generation tool

+Features:
+ - simple interface description
-- Single html help file with full interface description
+ - generate api mock function and help file with api description
-- Test application for C-generated code
-- Example implementation for GCC and SDCC compiler
+ - no dependencies from any standard libraries
+ - no dynamic memory allocation
+ - use [jsmn](https://bitbucket.org/zserge/jsmn/wiki/Home) as JSON parser

-Example interface description:
+Example interface description with one function and one type:
 ``` yaml
 JSTP    : 1.0.0
 Name    : DeviceInfo